Landmarks of London

 How can one resist visiting this place after learning that the famous crown jewels are housed here?
 The Tower of London probably one of the oldest structures in the London city has served as a castle as well as a prison for several years.
 Walking alongside the torture chambers, listening to all the terrifying stories gives you an eerie feeling of the castle being haunted.

 5. Tower bridge

 The enormous dome of this magnificent cathedral has occupied the skyline of London for centuries.
 This cathedral has hosted some of the major events and one among them is the wedding of Prince Charles and Lady Diana Spencer.
-Take a tour inside the Cathedral and admire the awe-inspiring domes, paintings and mosaic art works on the ceilings.
+Take a tour of the Cathedral and admire the awe-inspiring domes, paintings and mosaic artworks on the ceilings.
 The tour does not end here, climb up the two galleries of the Cathedral and don’t miss to check out the most stunning panoramic view of London.

 7. Bond Street & Oxford Street

 London has always been the front-runner when it comes to fashion and this city has some of the most fashionable locations to shop.
 Head over to the famous Bond Street and Oxford Street where you would find plenty of high street fashion brands as well as trendiest boutiques offering you a wide range of choices to shop.

 As many describe it as the miniature version of New York’s Time Square, Piccadilly Circle is always busy humming with activities surrounded with bold and bright billboards, locals and tourists busy walking around and few gather near the Shaftesbury Memorial Fountain.
 This circle is formed by the confluence of five main roads: Regent Street, Shaftesbury Avenue, Piccadilly Street, Covent Street and Haymarket.